arackaf/vscode-react-ecosystem-snippets/README.md

 ## The Generated Code

-This is what the snippets above actually generate. `YourComponentName` and `yourProps` are both prompted for in the generated snippet, and `|` indicates where your cursor will wind up, when finished providing those values.rcc:
+This is what the snippets above actually generate. `YourComponentName` and `yourProps` are both prompted for in the generated snippet, and | indicates where your cursor will wind up, when finished providing those values.

+rcc:

 ```javascript
 import React, {Component} from 'react';